Umoja (album)

 Umoja is the seventh studio album by the Dutch rock band BLØF, released on 3 March 2006.
-It was produced with the help of numerous international artists.
-50,000 copies of the album were pre-sold before it was released, and it became the number-one album sold in the Netherlands in the month after its release date.
-The title of the album is Swahili for "unity".

-A documentary about the album was made in September 2007.
+It was produced with the help of numerous international artists, with the band traveling to thirteen different countries for each of the tracks.
+Before its release, 50,000 copies of the album were pre-sold, and it became the number-one record sold in the Netherlands in the month after its release date.
+Umoja received double platinum certification.
+Its name is Swahili for "unity".
+The album was re-released in a special vinyl edition in 2016, with remastered tracks and four news songs.

+Documentary

+A documentary film about the album was released in September 2007, titled Manier Om Thuis Te Komen – Umoja Live.
+It consists of a concert by the band at Nieuwe Luxor Theater in Rotterdam and contains the stories behind how and where the songs on the record were written.
+The film was directed by Van Houweninge jr. and bassist Peter Slager, and it was shown in cinemas on 20 September.